-Results obtained from this model are shown as solid lines in Fig. 2.
-The AA model prediction is similar to that from EPAX calculations for both Kr beams.
-The agreement with data is very good for 86Kr.
-For 78Kr, the disagreement with data remains.
-(The present calculations are also similar to results obtained from the AA model of Schmidt [17,18,22].)
-If limiting fragmentation is not reached, as explained earlier, the assumption of a clean separation of the mass in the first stage of the process assumed in the model may not be valid.
+Results obtained from this model are shown as solid lines in Figure 2.
+The agreement with data is very good for ${}^{86}Kr$.
+The A-A model prediction is similar to that from EPAX calculations for both Kr beams.
+For ${}^{78}Kr$, the disagreement with data remains.
+(The present calculations are also similar to results obtained from the A-A model of Schmidt.
+[17,18, 22]) If limiting fragmentation is not reached, as explained earlier, the assumption of a clean separation of the mass in the first stage of the process assumed in the model may not be valid.